 Chassis And Construction

-The Vista is built on the Ford F-53 chassis, with a 190-inch wheelbase.
+First, the Vista is built on the Ford F-53 chassis, with a 190-inch wheelbase.
 A 320-horsepower 6.8-liter V-10 engine sends power through a six-speed TorqShift automatic transmission and is supplied by an 80-gallon fuel tank.
 Its 245/70R19.5 load range G tires are mounted on steel wheel rims fitted with a stainless-steel trim package.
 Automatic hydraulic leveling jacks provide stability and leveling when parked.

 As is the case with all Winnebago motorhomes, the Vista incorporates the company’s own SuperStructure construction technology.
 Among its features: a crowned, one-piece fiberglass roof; a structural extruded aluminum framework; Thermo-Panel sidewalls composed of layered fiberglass and high-density block foam insulation; interlocking joints connecting the floor, sidewalls, and roof; steel sidewall substructures on which to anchor cabinets and appliances.